rheumalearning to live and move with rheuma

 - Sometimes your self-image can change due to physical changes.
 It is important to allow yourself time.
 Discover new qualities or become creative with thinking of ways to adapt.
 A bbb coach can help you with this or read through the tool self-image.
 (All our tools can be found on the website or in the app.)

 - Make sure you get enough sleep.
 During your nights sleep your body has the chance to recover.
 A flat and sturdy mattresss and a good pillow can help to ensure a good nights sleep.

 - Remain working for as long as possible.
 It is important to discuss possible adjustments with your employer.

 It is important to focus on maintaining exercise.
-It is possible that you can’t or don’t want to exercise due to rheuma.
+Maybe you can’t or don’t want to exercise due to rheuma.
 It is important to understand that maintaining exercise is very good for strengthening the muscles and joints and keeping them supple.
 This can result in a lightening of the symptoms and slowing down the progession of the sickness.
 It also increases your energy level, decreases tiredness and can help improve your sleeping pattern.

 - Make sure you are well informed regarding rheuma.
 A bbb coach can help you with this.
 Would you like more indepth knowledge?
 This is possible via your rheumatologist, rheuma consultant or physiotherapist.

 - Exercising in the heated cabins is advised.